plone/training/voltoaddons/03-block-view.rst

 and look are separated.
 This has many benefits: it makes components easier to write and test, it separates business logic in reusable behaviors, etc.

-So, Can we abstract the data grabbing logic?
+So, can we abstract the data grabbing logic?
 Let's write a simple Higher Order Component (HOC) that does the data grabbing:

 .. code-block:: jsx